Suryansh2002/jsondb/README.md

 ### Base Example

-Note a if you try to enter a duplicate key , it will raise DuplicateIDError
+Note, if you try to enter a duplicate Id , it will raise DuplicateIDError

 ```py
 import asyncio